 9.31 The National Planning Policy Framework states that planning policies should be positive, promote competitive town centre environments through vitality and viability, as well as set out policies for the management and growth of centres over the Plan period.
 Policies in new Local Plans should define the network and hierarchy of centres including town centres and primary shopping areas, reflect the individuality of centres, whilst retaining and enhancing existing markets.
-A sequential test should be applied for planning applications to ensure main town centre uses are located in town centres as well as an impact assessment of developments over 2,500 square metresover the thresholds identified in Policy E8, which are based on the evidence provided in the Stafford and Stone Retail Capacity Assessment - Update (2013).
-(AM78)The policies set out in this section of the Plan for Stafford Borough will deliver future decision-making to achieve these NPPF objectives through the local context.
+A sequential test should be applied for planning applications to ensure main town centre uses are located in town centres as well as an impact assessment of developments over 2,500 square metres.
+The policies set out in this section of the Plan for Stafford Borough will deliver future decision-making to achieve these NPPF objectives through the local context.
 Furthermore, the Town Centre Capacity Assessment evidence has reviewed the retail needs and capacity for Stafford and Stone town centres.
 The Area Based Chapters for Stafford and Stone provide further details of the capacity that exists, with specific proposals within Stafford town centre to focus development at this location rather than on the edge of or beyond the town centre boundaries.
 A Shopfronts & Advertisements Design Supplementary Planning Document will provide provide further guidance on design to owners and occupiers of shops and other commercial premises who are considering external alterations to premises or new build projects.

 9.32 Town and local centres are at the heart of our communities and provide a focus where people shop, work, live and visit.
 These centres need to be vibrant places, easily accessible, particularly by public transport, and sustainable locations for development, particularly those forms of development that attract a lot of people.
-Community facilities provide for the health and well being, welfare, social, educational, spiritual, recreational, leisure and cultural needs of the community.
-(AM79)
+Community facilities provide for the health, welfare, social, educational, spiritual, recreational, leisure and cultural needs of the community.